ahimsacode/ahimsaweb.cc/it-support-pro-certificate-program.md

 [[View current progress]](/it-support-pro-certificate-progress.md/)

+### Day 4: Monday, 15 December 2020
+**Today's Progress**:
+Today I completed week 4 of the *Technical Support Fundamentals* course, which gave a broad overview of networks.

+**Thoughts:**
+While I've found the topics of most of the material interesting (if not always new), but networking is just one of those topics that I enjoy a bit more than others.
+I was part of a network administration program at Heald College circa 2004, so a lot of the really basics of network fundamentals weren't new to me, although IoT wasn't a thing back then and IPv6 was something we talked about being on the horizon, but it was not something that had much use yet.
+Overall the material for the networking course lacked the depth I would have hoped for, but there are courses on networking and cyber security later in the certificate program, so I'm assuming all of the materials for the first 6 lessons are surface level and that once I get to the second course devoted to networking in a couple of days, things will start going a bit deeper.

+---
 ### Day 3: Monday, 14 December 2020
 **Today's Progress**:
 Today I completed week 3 of the *Technical Support Fundamentals* course, which covered operating systems.
 Today's materials, like much of the preceeding material, was mostly review for me.
 The assessment for the week required me to created a new file in both a Windows 10 and a Linux CLI environment.
 The task itself was obviously incredibly easy, but I did learn a little in the process because I needed to install and setup Microsoft Remote Desktop for macOS in order to connect to a virtual machine to perform the Windows task, which while not complicated, was a new experience for me.
 Using Terminal to connect to the Linux machine via SSH was obviously much quicker as I'm fairly experienced with the command line and I didn't need to install any third-party software to complete the task.